2023 Most Popular Engineering Graduate Certificate Schools in the Middle Atlantic Region

 Of the 13 students majoring in engineering at Drexel, 46% are male and 54% are female.

 Johns Hopkins University came in at #9 in this year’s edition of the Most Popular Engineering Graduate Certificate Schools in the Middle Atlantic Region ranking.
-Located in the city of Baltimore, Johns Hopkins is a private not-for-profit college with a very large student population.
+Located in the city of Baltimore, Johns Hopkins is a private not-for-profit school with a very large student population.

 Women make up 18% of the engineering majors at the school.